MikeMaii/MAIAI/README.md

 ## Summary

-With MAIAI, you have a flexible and reliable way to interact with ChatGPT API, providing tools for moderation, retries, and even image processing.
+With MAIAI, you have a flexible and reliable way to interact with GPT models, providing tools for moderation, retries, and even image processing.
 The `Task` and `Agent` classes allow to build robust Multi-Model Agentic Architectures with simple setups, enhancing productivity in AI-driven workflows.